DrJLabs/FancyRAG/docs/bmad/focused-epics/fancyrag-service-hardening/epic.md

 # Epic 5: FancyRAG Service Hardening

 ## Status
-Not Started — 2025-10-06.
-Stories 5.1–5.6 queued for drafting by the Scrum Master.
+In Progress — 2025-10-06.
+Story 5.1 complete; stories 5.2–5.6 queued for drafting by the Scrum Master.

 ## Epic Goal
 Operationalise the refactored FancyRAG ingestion pipeline into a reliable service workflow that any operator can run end-to-end with built-in telemetry, configuration safeguards, and rollback procedures.